 Principal & Interest

 Most people consider this monthly payment during the planning stages.
 It should also come up when you start discussions with your real estate agent and with your lender.
 There are plenty of online calculators to assist you with this task.
 Your monthly principal and interest on a $600,000 property, based on a 3.875% interest rate on a 30-year mortgage, assuming 20% down, is $2,257.
 Remember, you can either pay your closing costs up front when your purchase is finalized, or roll it into the purchase price.
-If you choose the latter, remember to include this amount into your mortgage calculation.
+If you choose the latter, remember to include this amount in your mortgage calculation.

 Generally, if you itemize your deductions, you can deduct mortgage interest from your taxes.
 Keep an eye on the current tax debate as it unfolds this fall, since there are rumors this could be eliminated.